 Knowing this will help you get a ballpark range as to when they’re most likely to be on TikTok, as well as what some of the themes in your content should be.

 A TikTok Pro account is free and easy to set up.
 Go to your profile, tap the hamburger icon in the top right, and select Privacy and settings.
 Tap Switch to Pro Account.

 Once you’re set up, you can access analytics by tapping on that same hamburger icon, then Privacy and settings, then Analytics.
 These include:

-If you’re just starting out with TikTok, you might not have enough data to work with to see your followers’ engagement patterns.
-In the meantime, look at the analytics of your other social media channels to see when they’re most active.
+If you’re just starting out with TikTok, you might not have enough data to work with yet.
+In the meantime, check out the analytics of your other social media channels to see when they’re most active.

-No two accounts are the same, but you can probably get a general idea of when to post by looking at accounts that are already popular in your target audience.
-These users most likely have their prime posting times nailed down, so ride on their coattails for a bit until you have your own analytics to go by.
+No two accounts are the same, but you’ll get a general idea of when to post by looking at accounts that are popular with your target audience.
+Especially if they’ve been around a while.

 @mikekruzich How to Spy On Your TikTok Competitors For FREE! 🤫 #tiktokgrowthhack #tiktokgrowthtips #tiktokgrowth ♬ original sound – jenn